MonaSolutions/MonaServer/README.md

 Mona is licensed under the [GNU General Public License], please contact us for a commercial licence at mathieupoux@gmail.com or jammetthomas@gmail.com.
 You can also contribute to the project by making a **donation** : [$]|[€].

-The meaning of the differents types of branchs/tags are described here :
+The meanings of the differents types of branchs/tags are described here :

 | Branch        | Description                                                                        |
 | ------------- |------------------------------------------------------------------------------------|